Josef Kajetán Tyl: Life

 Josef Kajetán Tyl was the first-born son of Jiří Tyl, a tailor and retired military band oboe player, and his wife Barbora née Králíková, daughter of a miller and groats maker.
 He was christened Josef František, yet this name was changed into Josef Kajetán when he underwent confirmation at the age of eleven.
 The family surname had several written forms – Tylly, Tylli, Tilly or Tyll – and was later changed to Tyl.
 Josef Kajetán had four younger siblings: one brother and three sisters, but except sister Anna none of them survived to adulthood.

 After finishing elementary school, Josef Kajetán studied at a grammar school in Prague and in Hradec Králové.
 Among his teachers belonged the leading Czech linguist and writer Josef Jungmann and the playwright Václav Kliment Klicpera.
 After finishing his studies at the grammar school, he started to study philosophy in Prague.

 Already as a student, Tyl started to be active in theatre and finally left school to become a member of the Hilmer traveling theatre company.
 When the company disbanded after two years of journeying around the countryside, he returned to Prague and got a job as a clerk in an infantry regiment's office.
 In his free time, he wrote theatre plays and worked as an actor at the Estates Theatre.
 Due to his abilities, he could leave his job in the military in 1842, as he was given a full-time job at the Estates Theatre, where he became the director, organizer, and playwright of the Czech ensemble in the otherwise mainly German theatre.

 In 1833 Tyl became a redactor of a renewed Czech magazine called Květy (Blossoms), which exists until today.
 He was also a redactor of the magazines Vlastimil and Pražský posel (Prague Messenger), and of the newspaper Sedlské noviny (Farmer´s newspaper), that were later banned because of his political involvement.

 Tyl used several pen names that were often derived from the name of his hometown Kutná Hora, for example, Horský, Horník, Kutnohorský, and Vítek.

 In the revolutionary year 1848, Tyl became politically active and was briefly a member of the Austrian parliament in Vienna.
-Because he fought for the independence of the Czech nation from the Austrian-Hungarian Empire, he was later marked as politically unreliable by the authorities and expelled from the Estates Theatre.
+Because he fought for the independence of the Czech nation from the Austrian Empire, he was later marked as politically unreliable by the authorities and expelled from the Estates Theatre.
 He wanted to found his own traveling theatre company but his request was rejected, so in 1851 he joined an existing one and left for a tour, together with his family.
 Yet the theatre company did not fare well, and the Tyl family ended up in poverty.
-In 1856, during his theatre's stay in Pilsen, the 48 years old Tyl died of an unknown illness and was buried at a local cemetery.
+In 1856, during his theatre's stay in Plzeň, the 48 years old Tyl died of an unknown illness and was buried at a local cemetery.

-A theatre in Plzeň was later named in his honor Divadlo Josefa Kajetána Tyla.
+A theatre in Plzeň was later named in his honour Josef Kajetán Tyl Theatre.